SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-01-viking-american-dates.md

 little extra florish, and then answer "exactly 1000 years, perhaps 6 months more if the trees at L'Anse aux Meadows were really felled in the spring, given that it's now November."

-You're still gonna get sent to the principal's office for the crime of being a smartass, no way around that.
+You're still gonna get sent to the principal's office for the crime of smartassery.
+No way around that.
 But it'll be satisfying to know you can prove your answer was _right_ by referring to the scientific literature, yes?

+I mean: if you're gonna be a smartass, why not go all the way and do it right?

 ---